census-bds/disaster-tool/README.md

   - height of the bar is the share of establishments in this industry in this geographic area out of all establishments in this industry
   - bars are ranked in descending order and cut off at 10
   - action: click on the bar and go to products list
+  - action: click on ??? and show top counties nationally

 3. products list (?): top products associated with a given NAICS
   - based on 2017 EC data on total value, what are the top 3-5 products produced in this NAICS?
   - should there be a way to show multiple industries?
 Don't want to deal with ranking across industries (e.g. show 3 total products for 2 NAICS, the top product from each plus whichever second ranked is larger).

+4. Map showing top counties for selected industry

 4. Imports map
   - show the ports on a map, colored orange if located in affected county